Home / Prince Discography / Prince Albums / Purple Rain

 Thirty years later, there’s nothing remotely close.

-The bulk of the album’s recording took place over the summer of 1983: Computer Blue and Let’s Go Crazy was laid down at the warehouse studio rented by the band to conduct rehearsals for the upcoming tour; Darling Nikki was recorded at Prince’s Kiowa Trail home studio at Chanhassen; and the LP’s final three tracks I Would Die 4 U, Baby I’m A Star and the title track are soundboard recordings from the Revolution’s introductory show Prince and the Revolution staged at First Avenue on 3 August 1983, captured using a mobile studio hired from Record Plant parked outside.
-The late additions, Take Me With U, The Beautiful Ones and When Doves Cry were tracked at Sunset Sound in California, where further orchestrations were added in early 1984 when the filming of the movie transferred to the sun coast to escape the harsh Minnesota winter.
-Although Purple Rain is the first LP sharing writing credit with The Revolution, Prince wrote and performed all the instruments solo on Darling Nikki, The Beautiful Ones and When Doves Cry.
-August 3 is an iconic date not only capturing the live recordings immortalised on the Purple Rain LP but was the first public performance of the newly named band.
+The bulk of the album’s recording took place throughout the summer of 1983.
+Computer Blue and Let’s Go Crazy were laid down at the warehouse studio rented by the band for conducting rehearsals for the upcoming tour.
+Darling Nikki was recorded at Prince’s Kiowa Trail home studio in Chanhassen.
+The LPs final three tracks I Would Die 4 U, Baby I’m A Star and the title track are soundboard recordings from the Revolution’s introductory show Prince and the band staged at First Avenue on 3 August 1983, captured using a mobile studio hired from Record Plant parked outside.
+This special $25 entry gig was organised as a fundraiser for the Minnesota Dance Theatre and that night Prince, backed by his band The Revolution, played five new songs that would later appear on Purple Rain.
+The strings in the title track Purple Rain were dubbed on shortly after the live recording, arranged by Lisa Coleman’s brother cellist David Coleman at Sunset Sound studios in California.
+It was here the album’s late additions Take Me With U, The Beautiful Ones and lastly When Doves Cry were tracked in early 1984 after filming of the accompanying movie transferred to the sun coast to escape the unrelenting Minnesota winter.
+Although Purple Rain is the first LP sharing production credit with The Revolution, Prince wrote and performed all instruments solo on Darling Nikki, The Beautiful Ones and When Doves Cry.
+August 3rd is an iconic date, not only capturing the live recordings immortalised on Purple Rain LP but as Prince’s first public performance with the newly named band.
+Indeed so unknown then were the songs when they were previewed that evening, the First Avenue audience was silent and so the cheering which features at the end of the album was added later.

 Prince and the Revolution | Purple Rain